Enzo Francescoli: RC Paris

 Francescoli began his European career with Racing Paris in 1986, a long established team which had been in a slump since the 1950s and had recently started a rivalry with its growing neighbour, Paris Saint-Germain founded in 1970, which had won the French title the previous season.
 Automotive company Matra decided to sponsor the team, which resulted in the name being changed to Matra Racing in 1987.
-Seeking to dominate the 1993 Ligue 1, the domestic cups and qualify for the UEFA Champions League, automobile company magnate Jean-Luc Lagardère later provided funding to the club, allowing the team to sign footballers Luis Fernández, Maxime Bossis, Thierry Tusseau, Pierre Littbarski, David Ginola, Sonny Silooy, Eugène Ekéké and Uruguayan Rubén Paz.
+Seeking to dominate the 1993 Ligue 1, the domestic cups and qualify for the UEFA Champions League, automobile company magnate Jean-Luc Lagardère later provided funding to the club, allowing the team to sign footballers Luis Fernández, Maxime Bossis, Thierry Tusseau, David Ginola, along with Cameroonian Eugène Ekéké, Dutchman Sonny Silooy, German Pierre Littbarski and fellow Uruguayan Rubén Paz.
 In Francescoli's first season, the team managed to finish 13th overall in part due to Francescoli's 14 goals, which made him one of the league's top scorers that season.

 Francescoli became a team idol and in 1987 was elected the best foreign player in France.
 For the 1987–88 season, Portuguese coach Artur Jorge, who had previously won the European Cup, was brought to the team.
 Francescoli would later describe Artur Jorge as the best coach he had worked with throughout his career.
 Matra Racing had been struggling to reach the top of the table, alternating between third and second place from the second half of the season onwards.
 However, after a series of matches, the team stood 11 points behind Monaco.
 Francescoli scored eight times in the league, finishing once again as the club's top scorer.
 During this period, he received an offer from Juventus due to the untimely retirement of its captain and star player Michel Platini in 1987, although Francescoli refused the offer.
 Francescoli finished the 1988–89 championship as the club's top scorer for the third consecutive season, and avoiding relegation.

 The sub-par season of Matra Racing did not prevent Francescoli from being seen as a star worldwide.
 In March 1989, he earned a spot on the Uruguayan international team that played against the Brazil national team in an international friendly in Brazil that marked Zico's retirement, scoring one of his team's goals in a 2–1 victory.
 However, domestically he had suffered several disappointments and was frustrated by his team's lack of success in the Coupe de France.
 Racing soon filed for bankruptcy and left the French League, losing its spot to their financially sound cross-city rivals Paris Saint-Germain.